 A cloud storage customer can’t definitively say where their information is located at a given moment and how it’s being used or stored, meaning that for a healthcare provider or other company who is responsible for protecting the information, they may have their compliance with regulations compromised without even their own wrongdoing.

-Furthermore, as data circulates around the internet and crosses international borders based on best suited server locations, the issue of data protection laws can become further complicated by either more or less restrictive data protection laws in different countries.
+Furthermore, as data circulates around the internet and crosses international borders based on best-suited server locations, the issue of data protection laws can become further complicated by either more or less restrictive data protection laws in different countries.

 With this in mind, when it comes to cloud storage, companies should as before keep their applicable data privacy regulations a priority.

-Many laws like HIPAA impose hefty fines and come with serious PR damage if information is compromised, and with cloud storage where documents can be stored and accessed by thousands of individuals ranging from company employees to cloud storage service company’s technical staff, this only increases the surface area for a potential data breach.
+Many laws like HIPAA impose hefty fines and come with serious PR damage if the information is compromised, and with cloud storage where documents can be stored and accessed by thousands of individuals ranging from company employees to cloud storage service company’s technical staff, this only increases the surface area for a potential data breach.

 When it comes to financial and legal records, proprietary documents, and personally identifiable information (PII) contained in documents like electronic health records, this information is better kept in more secure formats or locations, such as electronic document management system managed by the company alone or in hard-copy using locked records storage spaces.